apache/age-website/docs/clauses/create.md

-## Create vertex and add labels and properties
+## Create a vertex with labels and properties

-When creating a new vertex with labels, you can add properties at the same time.
+You can create a vertex with labels and properties at the same time.

 Query